BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 ```

 Remember to check for the need for redirection by checking your tokens for the `<` or `>` character, and parse the input and output file names from the command input.
 You will remove the `<` or `>` token and the next token from the command line argument list if you encounter them.
 This redirection logic should be placed in the child process code, right before the call to `execvp()`.

+Test this feature with commands such as `ls > output.txt` (which should create a file called `output.txt` with the contents of the output of the `ls` program), and `wc < output.txt` (which will read the `output.txt` file you just created and count the number of lines, words, and characters in the file).